jsphkhan/react-user-management-app/README.md

 ## Known Issues/Limitations

 * Lacks a proper authentication and authorization model. json-server is a fake REST API server and as such its functionalities are limited.
+This can be improved when used with a proper NodeJS backend.
+* The intention of this project is to create a React boilerplate that can be used for learning purpose.
+*

 ## Authors